MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 *   Information that describes your extension such as the name, short description, and a privacy policy link.

 > [!NOTE]
 > Different stores might have different submission requirements.
-The above list summarizes the [requirements](publish/publish-extension.md) to publish an extension for Microsoft Edge.
+The above list summarizes the requirements for publishing an extension for Microsoft Edge; for details, see [Publish a Microsoft Edge extension](./publish/publish-extension.md).

 After you've successfully submitted your extension, your extension undergoes a review process and either passes or fails the certification process.
 Owners are notified of the outcome and given next steps as required.
 If you submit an extension update to the store, it begins a new review process.